Ahmed-Mostafa-88/Ahmed-Mostafa-88/README.md

 <h2 align="center">Hi 👋!
-My name is Ahmed Mostafa and I'm an Artificial Intelligence Student, from Alexandria University</h2>
+My name is Ahmed Mostafa and I'm an Artificial Intelligence graduate, from Alexandria University</h2>

 ###